mozilla-releng/relengdocs/procedures/release-duty/index.rst

     mobile/*
     merge-duty/*

-Releaseduty is a role within the Release Engineering team.
+ReleaseDuty is a role within the Release Engineering team.
 It is conducted on a rolling rotation matching one person against one release cycle (currently 4 weeks).
 Below you will find a description of the expectations and resources needed to do the role.

 Expectations
 ------------

-If you're reading this, it means you're ramping up as an official releaseduty squirrel within Mozilla RelEng, so please allow us to give you a warm welcome!
+If you're reading this, it means you're ramping up as an official ReleaseDuty squirrel within Mozilla RelEng, so please allow us to give you a warm welcome!

-The role mainly involves handling all the coordination and communication with other `teams <#teams>`__ as well as doing all the operational tasks to make sure the release workflow is as smooth as possible.
+The role mainly involves handling all the coordination and communication with other teams as well as doing all the operational tasks to make sure the release workflow is as smooth as possible.

 While this role can get quite disruptive, we prefer this approach of assigning the responsibility to a small set of